-GigaVUE Traffic Aggregation nodes are shipped with rack ears for front-mounting or rear-mounting (Figure 3-1) in either a two-post or four-post rack.
+GigaVUE Traffic Aggregation nodes are shipped with rack ears for front-mounting or rear-mounting (Figure 1: GigaVUE Traffic Aggregator Rack Ears in Front-Mount Position) in either a two-post or four-post rack.

 Two-Post Rack Methods:

 Most GigaVUE Traffic Aggregation nodes can either be front mounted or rear mounted using the rack ears as shown below.
 GigaVUE-TA200 can only be front mounted.